adamparzi/Commute-MBTA/README.md

 - Remembers your last selected station for convenience.
 - Weather forecast and current temperature - time estimate for any precipitation within 12 hours.
 - Dynamic and interactive map to visualize transit routes and arrival estimates.
-- User-friendly interface compatible with mobile resolutions.
+- UI compatible with mobile resolutions.

 ## Technologies Used
 - [**Next.js**](https://nextjs.org/)